salesforce-pixel/b2bSalesDemo2025/README.md

 sf data import tree --files Sales_Alerts__c.json --target-org yourTargetOrg
 ```

+### Step 6: Install the Voice CRM Managed Package
+The VoiceCRM managed package allows you to record a voice note from your computer or mobile device directly in Salesforce related to a record (such an Opportunity).
+After you record the note, an Agentforce agent will interpret the transcript for any record updates or creation and stage those for you.
+You can install this package by running a workflow in the Slack channel - #frontier-voice-crm-pilot-package-support

 **Important Configuration Steps:**

 1. After data import, navigate to **Sales Alert Object → List View All**